aliel0malki/aliel0malki/README.md

 ##### about me:
 I get bored so fast that maybe faster than an elephant runnin’ from a rat... a Jewish rat.
 Kidding.
 Relax. ....Maybe;

 Started a hundred things, finished... none.
-Unless you count hating.
+Unless you count hating. btw they are private repos because my stupidass didn't know how to use env back then.

-Been coding for 3 fuckin’ years.
-At this point, should’ve built the next Facebook typa shi but instead I built character.
+I been coding for nearly 3 fuckin’ years.
+At this point, should’ve built the next Facebook typa shi but instead I built a chair of woods.
 And like, two broken apps.

-The thing that I like about myself? that is, I learn fast. and quit faster.
+seriously the thing I like about myself that is, I learn fast. but quit faster.
+FU-

 Might disappear for a week to "Questioning life" type shi but then i come back and nothing’s change